OscarAkaElvis/airgeddon-plugins/README.md

 # airgeddon-plugins
 Plugins for airgeddon

-## airgeddon Realtek chipset fixer
+## airgeddon.
+Realtek chipset fixer

 > An airgeddon plugin to fix some problematic Realtek chipsets.